bdeboe/isc-datafest/TUTORIAL.md

 irisowner@iris:/opt/irisbuild$ iris sql iris
 ```

 :information_source: Starting with IRIS 2023.2, for security reasons we're no longer including a web server in default InterSystems IRIS installations, except for the Community Edition, which is not meant to be used for production deployments anyway.
-The docker script to build this image starts from the Community Edition, so the SMP is still available at http://localhost:42773/csp/sys/UtilHome.csp, but we recommend you try using a client such as DBeaver to run SQL commands against the demo image.
+The docker script to build this image starts from a Community Edition image, so the SMP is still available at http://localhost:42773/csp/sys/UtilHome.csp, but we recommend you try using a client such as DBeaver to run SQL commands against the demo image.

-### Accessing external data using Foreign Tables
+## Accessing external data using Foreign Tables

 [Foreign Tables](https://learning.intersystems.com/course/view.php?name=ForeignTables) are an ANSI SQL standard capability for projecting external data to SQL.
-Each Foreign Table is associated with a Foreign Server that groups metadata and credentials for a particular external source, which can be a filesystem directory (to project file-based data) or a remote database (IRIS or third-party).
+Each foreign table is associated with a foreign server that groups metadata and credentials for a particular external source, which can be a filesystem directory (to project file-based data) or a remote database (IRIS or third-party).
-In this tutorial, we'll work with file-based data, so we want to create a Foreign Server representing the `/opt/irisbuild/data/` folder where our demo CSV files are located:
+In this tutorial, we'll work with file-based data, so we want to create a foreign server representing the `/opt/irisbuild/data/` folder where our demo CSV files are located:

 ```SQL
 CREATE FOREIGN SERVER datafest.FServer FOREIGN DATA WRAPPER CSV HOST '/opt/irisbuild/data/'
 ```

 In the previous command, we're referring to a _Foreign Data Wrapper_, which is the "type" of server we'd like to create.
-The Foreign Tables specification covers a pluggable framework in which FDWs can be thought of as "plugins" that implement how you can access that particular type of server.
-As of IRIS 2023.3, we support FDWs for CSV and JDBC sources, with ODBC expected in the near future.
+The foreign tables specification covers a pluggable framework in which FDWs can be thought of as "plugins" that implement how you can access that particular type of server.
+As of IRIS 2023.3, we support FDWs for CSV and JDBC sources, with ODBC to become available in the near future.

-With the Foreign Server in place, we can create a Foreign Table for the individual files in the data folder.
+With the foreign server in place, we can create a foreign table for the individual files in the data folder.
 Take a look at the `delhi.csv` file in the `data/` folder of the repository, either from inside the container using `vim`, or outside of the container with your preferred host OS tool.
 The file contains historical weather information for the city of Delhi.

 ```CSV
 OBSDATE,HUMIDITY,PRESSURE,TEMPERATURECEL,TEMPERATUREFAR,WINDSPEED